ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Veto/en.md

 ## Initiating a beatmap veto

 As a Beatmap Nominator, you can initiate the process of vetoing a beatmap by clicking `Submit anonymous veto` on [the BN Management website's Vetoes page](https://bn.mappersguild.com/vetoes) and filling out the prompts to submit a veto.
 This includes a thorough explanation of the reason(s) for the veto.
 NAT members may submit vetoes in the same way.
-Until additional BNs vouch for a veto, a veto will only be visible to BNs and NAT members.
+Until additional Beatmap Nominators vouch for a veto, a veto will only be visible to Beatmap Nominators and NAT members.

 Once this veto is submitted, it will be available for Beatmap Nominators in the affected game mode(s) to vouch for.
 Vouching for a veto is an indication of support for the veto, and is considered equivalent to submitting a veto writeup. **NAT members cannot vouch for vetoes**.